htunnicliff/next-api-middleware/README.md

 The official Next.js docs recommend writing functions [inside your API route handler](https://nextjs.org/docs/api-routes/api-middlewares) :thumbsdown:.
 This is a huge step backward compared to the clean APIs provided by Express.js or Koa.js.

-This library attempts to provide minimal, clean, composable middleware patterns that are both productive and pleasant to use. :tada
+This library attempts to provide minimal, clean, composable middleware patterns that are both productive and pleasant to use. :tada:

 ## Quick Start